Surface, Los Angeles. Transfer Array Exit Point

 "Great idea," Will said.

-Maddie snapped her mouth shut, shooting Will a look that could have melted lead.
+Maddie snapped her mouth shut.
+She shot Will a look that could have melted lead.

 They split.